-- Major recent floods had significant impacts to many communities within the CMR. - Riverine flooding is the topic of this policy area. - This policy does not consider the effects of overland flooding and stormwater management. - Developing regional flood policy for the entire area of the CMR is complex as the Province is currently updating their Flood Hazard Area and inundation mapping. - The Board has indicated a desire to adopt a higher design standard than the current provincially defined standard.
+- Major recent floods had significant impacts to many communities within the CMR. - Riverine flooding is the topic of this policy area. - This policy does not consider the effects of overland flooding and Stormwater management. - Developing regional flood policy for the entire area of the CMR is complex as the Province is currently updating their Flood Hazard Area and Flood Inundation Mapping. - The Board has indicated a desire to adopt a higher design standard than the current provincially defined standard.